Modern Languages and Literatures

 SPAN 340: Feminist Voices in Spanish Lit/Cult

 (Feminist Voices in Spanish Literature and Culture) This course introduces students to the works of prominent Spanish writers spanning from the 19th to 21st century, with a particular emphasis on the development of feminism within Spain.
 Students study an array of texts, both written and visual, to examine how women have interacted with the changing cultural and political landscapes of their respective times.
 The course explores a variety of topics including early feminism, women’s suffrage and the labor movement, repression under fascism and Franco, lesbian identity, and transfeminism.
 Prerequisite: SPAN 300 or higher or permission of instructor.
-(Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Global Perspective.)

 cross listed: GSWS 340